NewSchools Venture Fund

 Financial Sustainability

-NewSchools looks for "organizations with long-term plans for achieving financial sustainability through a mix of revenue sources, such as philanthropy, earned revenue, and government grants."
+NewSchools looks for "organisations with long-term plans for achieving financial sustainability through a mix of revenue sources, such as philanthropy, earned revenue, and government grants."
 They invest in ventures planning for long-term viability.

 Scalability

-The organization "aims to have a catalytic impact nationally," investing in ventures that "seek to expand their impact significantly over time by growing their organizations, codifying and sharing best practices, or influencing the work of others."
+The organisation "aims to have a catalytic impact nationally," investing in ventures that "seek to expand their impact significantly over time by growing their organisations, codifying and sharing best practices, or influencing the work of others."

 Beyond Funding: Support Provided